MarcScott/magic-8-ball/worksheet.md

 #### Lists can be named in much the same way as variables; for example, number = [1, 2, 3, 4].
 This list called 'number' has four items in it.
 Your list will contain strings of text that will be displayed on the screen.
-These strings will be quite long.{#explain}
+These strings will be quite long.{#concept}